Protect your business from the growing risk of attack

 In just one day, the event will provide essential intelligence that enables senior personnel to stay one step ahead of cyber criminals as the attack surface expands.
 Covering cyber security in the morning and GDPR in the afternoon, the conference covers today's cyber security trends and threats across Europe - as well as those of the future - equipping delegates with the tools and technology needed to cope in an increasingly complex landscape.

-It follows the huge success of our event in March 2018.
+It follows the huge success of our event earlier this year in March.
 Capitalising on the success of previous events, this one-day exclusive conference brings 300 senior decision-makers face to face with leading cyber security specialists.
 Covering the strategic needs of all enterprises, the conference provides delegates with a unique opportunity to learn from thought leaders in the field and gain hands-on experience with the latest technology.

 A programme with a difference